 Children with special educational needs are those experiencing difficulties in the school setting, which require different or additional provision to be made.
-We must as teachers be mindful that all children for a variety of reasons might have special needs at some time during their lives and we must offer suitable and diverse support as a need arises.
+The school family will be mindful that all children for a variety of reasons might have special needs at some time during their time at Montpelier and we must offer suitable and diverse support as a need arises.